rfg-modding/SyncFaction/README.md

     * ~~hash~~
     * ~~order dictionary by file names and attributes so it's always easy to compare~~
     * ~~make a list of all files in game dir?~~
-  * use hashlist file from mod/patch to verify after install
-  * rollback if hashlist check failed? need to do something here
-  * remember if last hashlist check completed or not, this will tell if user abruptly closed SF while installing
     * instruct users to copy-paste to help troubleshoot
+  * ~~use hashlist file from mod/patch to verify after install~~
+  * ~~rollback if hashlist check failed? need to do something here~~
+  * ~~remember if last hashlist check completed or not, this will tell if user abruptly closed SF while installing~~
+  * test hash check
 10. optional compatibility toggle
   * separate button or a checkbox to run game with recommended settings
   * edit %APPDATA%\kaiko\rfg\config.ini and set windows_mode=2 (exclusive fullscreen)